FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation: Variational Segmentation via the CNN Framework

 subject to

-where $\mathcal{F}$ denotes a transformation of combining feature $\bm{u}$ into a deblurred image $\bm{b}=\mathcal{A}^Tf$, $\bm{u}$ is the unknown features, $\bm{y}$ is the ground truth of image $f$.
+where $\mathcal{F}$ denotes the transformation of combining feature $\bm{u}$ with a deblurred image $\bm{b}=\mathcal{A}^Tf$, $\bm{u}$ is the unknown features, and $\bm{y}$ is the ground-truth of image $f$.
 Our starting point is the traditional FAS algorithm solving (\ref{linear_system}).